🤝 DAIC partners withPawtato

 Security Measures

-Ensure the validator has robust security measures in place to prevent attacks and downtime.
+Look for signs of serious operational security: redundant infrastructure, monitoring, key-management practices, upgrade readiness, incident history, and clear post-mortems when something goes wrong.
 Research your validator's security measures.
 A good validator should be public about their security best practices, infrastructure, and organizational / team structure.

 Slashing History

-Slashing is a penalty imposed on validators for offenses like double-signing (signing two blocks at the same block heights) or going offline.
+Slashing is a protocol-level penalty for validator misbehavior, but the rules differ by network.
+Double-signing or equivocation is commonly slashable; downtime may lead to missed rewards, jailing, penalties, or slashing depending on the chain.
 It can result in a loss of staked tokens, impacting both the validator and their delegators.

 Finally: Does your validator use to publicly acknowledge incidents in these cases and investigate why something had gone wrong?
 This ensures they'll prioritize transparency and strive for continuous improvement to prevent similar mishaps.